 - A. All linear dimensions are in millimeters.
-Dimensioning and tolerancing per ASME Y14.5M-1994. - B. This drawing is subject to change without notice. - C. QFN (Quad Flatpack No-Lead) Package configuration. - The package thermal pad must be soldered to the board for thermal and mechanical performance.

-See the Product Data Sheet for details regarding the exposed thermal pad dimensions.
+Dimensioning and tolerancing per ASME Y14.5M-1994. - B. This drawing is subject to change without notice.C.
+QFN (Quad Flatpack No-Lead) Package configuration. - C. QFN (Quad Flatpack No-Lead) Fackage configuration. - D. The package thermal pad must be soldered to the board for thermal and mechanical performance. - E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions.